How many batteries do I need?

 How to customise your battery bank according to consumption

-For many boats, the dream of cruising around the archipelago for a week without running out of electricity seems unattainable.
-We know how to do it!
+In many boats, the dream of cruising around the archipelago for a week without the power running out feels unattainable.
+We know how you can do it!

-B+ goes to positive on the batteries (preferably via a main fuse).
+B+ goes to positive on the batteries (via a main fuse).

 B- goes to the negative of the batteries and the starter motor and any earth points.

-D+ receives a magnetising current when the generator starts.
+D+ receives a magnetizing current when the generator is to start.

 Some generators also have W which is the tachometer socket and DF which is in direct contact with the magnetising winding of the rotor.